STREAMING CONCERT GUIDE & FAQs

 Do I need a YouTube account to see the concert?

 A YouTube log-in is not required to view the concert.
-Simply open the link you will receive on the day before the concert.
+Simply open the link you will receive when you are ready to view the concert.

 Can I view the concert on my Smart TV or a streaming device instead of a laptop, tablet, computer, or phone?